shubhvjain/graphs-in-mongodb/readme.md

 Graphs are really powerful data structures.
-They help up capture relationships between different objects.
+They help us capture relationships between different objects.
 In this project, I have tried to store  different types of graphs that relate documents stored inside the database.
+These relations are stored as edges inside a collection in `MongoDB`

 **How are graphs stored ?**
 The edges connecting 2 nodes in a graph is stored.
 The nodes of this graphs are 2 JSON documents stored in the database (in any collection)